 Taking everyday usage into account too, then, we think 20GB a month is the bare minimum for streaming.

-Downloading a HD quality film means using at least 4 if not 8-10GB so we think a 40GB limit is necessary even for households downloading a film a week.
+Downloading a film in HD means using at least 4GB - and possibly as much as 8-10GB, so we think a 40GB limit is necessary even for households downloading just one film per week.

 If a household regularly uses the Internet for gaming, VoIP or both they'll need a high usage allowance or an unlimited deal.

-However, as with movies and music, high quality can be considerably more: we revealed in September 2011 that the OnLive gaming service can use up 2.25GB an hour.
+A four hour online gaming session can use from 120MB to 200Mb of data - but as with movies and music, high quality gaming feeds can use considerably more: we revealed in September 2011 that the OnLive gaming service can eat as much as 2.25GB an hour.